Spin-parities of the $P_c(4440)$ and $P_c(4457)$ in the One-Boson-Exchange Model: Introduction

 where the binding energies are in fact very close (within $1-3\,{\rm MeV}$) to what we would expect from a molecular $P_c(4440)$ and $P_c(4457)$, namely $21.8$ and $4.8\,{\rm MeV}$.
 Owing to the compatibility of this set of predictions with the current experimental determination of the $P_c(4440)$ and $P_c(4457)$ masses, the removal of the Dirac-delta contributions could indeed be considered as the preferred solution to the form-factor problem.
 In this case the OBE model as applied to hadronic molecules ends up having the phenomenological success of its original nuclear physics version, modulo the larger experimental uncertainties associated with hadronic molecules.
 The seemingly {\it ad-hoc} removal of the Dirac-delta contributions, which has also been considered for instance in Ref.~\cite{Meng:2017fwb}, finds a natural explanation within the renormalized OBE model of Ref.~\cite{Cordon:2009pj}.

 The manuscript is structured as follows: in Sect.~\ref{sec:hqqs} we briefly explain how the heavy hadron-hadron interaction is constrained by heavy-quark spin symmetry (HQSS), where we also advocate a notation based on the quark model for heavy-hadron interactions~\cite{Valderrama:2019sid}.
 In Sect.~\ref{sec:OBE} we explain the OBE model, while in Sect.~\ref{sec:Pc-trio} we explain the regulator artifact within the OBE model.
 Then in Sect.~\ref{sec:Pc-multiplet} we show the predictions we arrive at after removing this artifact.
+We discuss the relation with renormalization and effective field theory ideas in Sect.~\ref{sec:modern}.
 Finally in Sect.~\ref{sec:summary} we summarize our results.